MooersLab/latextips/README.md

 ## Consider using JabRef to manage a global.bib file

-Although versious text edtiors have packages for managing BibTeX libarary flles, I am using JabRef.
+Although varsous text editors have packages for managing BibTeX library files, I am using JabRef.
-[JabRef.app](https://www.jabref.org/) is a free, open-source Java-based stand-a-lone application for managing and searching your Bibtex library file.
+[JabRef.app](https://www.jabref.org/) is a free, open-source Java-based stand-a-lone application for managing and searching your BibTeX library file.
 JabRep has tools for finding duplicate and damaged entries.
 A JabRef plugin for web browsers is available.
 It will send the BibTeX for an article to JabRef and download, relabel, and store in a folder of your choice the associated PDF when the current webpage is for an article on a PubMed, Arvix, or some journal website.